taosdata/TDengine/docs/en/14-reference/05-connector/14-java.md

 - user: Login username for TDengine, default value 'root'.
 - password: User login password, default value 'taosdata'.
-- charset: Specifies the character set for parsing string data when batch fetching is enabled.
 - batchErrorIgnore: true: Continues executing the following SQL if one SQL fails during the execution of Statement's executeBatch. false: Does not execute any statements after a failed SQL.
 Default value: false.
 - httpConnectTimeout: Connection timeout in ms, default value 60000.
 - messageWaitTimeout: Message timeout in ms, default value 60000.
 - useSSL: Whether SSL is used in the connection.
+- timezone: Client timezone, default is the system current timezone.
+Recommended not to set, using the system time zone provides better performance.

-**Note**: Some configuration items (such as: locale, timezone) do not take effect in WebSocket connections.
+**Note**: Some configuration items (such as: locale, charset) do not take effect in WebSocket connections.

 **REST Connection**
 Using JDBC REST connection does not depend on the client driver.
 Compared to native JDBC connections, you only need to: